ucan-wg/container/Readme.md

 ## 3.2 Why compress?
 Why not always compress?

 Compression is a relatively demanding operation.
-As such, using it is a tradeoff between size on the wire and CPU/memory usage, both when writing and reading a container.
+As such, using it is a trade-off between size on the wire and CPU/memory usage, both when writing and reading a container.
 The transport itself can make compression worthwhile or not: for example, HTTP/2 and HTTP/3 headers are already compressed, but HTTP/1 headers are not.
 This being highly contextual, the choice is left to the final implementer.

 # 4 Implementation recommendations